By: Talking Nutrition Editors

 Louise Kristine Vigsnæ and Stine Dam Jepse: We believe that HMOs have great potential, not only for infant health but also for older kids, adults and the elderly.
 Because of their modes of action and proposed benefits, we believe HMOs could influence several health areas outside the gut, such as systemic immunity and even brain health.

-DSM’s commitment to quality, deep insights, and our network of global experts make us the ideal partner to help drive growth with innovative solutions.
+dsm-firmenich’s commitment to quality, deep insights, and our network of global experts make us the ideal partner to help drive growth with innovative solutions.
 Contact us to explore how we can help your business.

 12 February 2021